sosuisen/gitddb-site/blog/2021-05-24-offline-capable.md

 He is Unplugged Tanuki.
 He is usually offline and occasionally online.
 He is always having fun, no matter where he is.

-This illustration is my drawing that shows an offline-first concept.
+This is my drawing that illustrates an offline-first concept.
 Offline-first is a design paradigm that ensures your app works offline as well as online.

 A multi-primary database is an essential component for this paradigm.
 In a multi-primary database, the data you have is not the server's cache but the original data.
 So, you need not get your initial data from a server.